kadirahq/subs-manager/README.md

 # subs-manager
 ### Subscriptions Manager for Meteor

 This is a general-purpose subscriptions manager for Meteor.
-It also works pretty well with [Iron Router](https://github.com/EventedMind/iron-router).
+It also works pretty well with [Iron Router](https://github.com/EventedMind/iron-router), with some limitations.

 ## Why?